eclectic-coding/gridsome-graphql-markdown/content/posts/rails-boilerplate.md

 ## Footnote
 This has been fun.
 Leave a comment or send me a DM on [Twitter](http://twitter.com/EclecticCoding).

-Shameless Plug: If you work at a great company and you are in the market for a Software Developer with a varied skill set and life experiences, send me a message on [Twitter](http://twitter.com/EclecticCoding) and check out my [LinkedIn](http://www.linkedin.com/in/dev-chuck-smith).
+Shameless Plug: If you work at a great company, and you are in the market for a Software Developer with a varied skill set and life experiences, send me a message on [Twitter](http://twitter.com/EclecticCoding) and check out my [LinkedIn](http://www.linkedin.com/in/dev-chuck-smith).